 A typical Microprocessor structure looks like this.

 Clock Speed of different Microprocessor:

-We do not have any 128-bit Microprocessor in work at present one among the reasons for this is that we are a long way from exhausting the 64 bit address space itself, we use it a constant rate of roughly 2 bits every 3 years.
-At present we have only used 48 bits of 64 bits so why require 128 bit address space.
-Also 128 bit Microprocessor would be much slower than the 64 bit Microprocessor.
+We do not have any 128-bit Microprocessor at work at present one of the reasons for this is that we are a long way from exhausting the 64-bit address space itself, we use it at a constant rate of roughly 2 bits every 3 years.
+At present we have only used 48 bits of 64 bits so why require 128-bit address space.
+Also, 128-bit Microprocessor would be much slower than the 64 bit Microprocessor.